sebastianbirk/datascience-bootcamp/content/07_deep_learning/README.md

 ### 7.2.3 Hugging Face Transformers

-The Hugging Face Transformers lab notebook is available [here]()
+The Hugging Face Transformers lab notebook is available [here]().

 To learn more about the Hugging Face ecosystem, check this [Hugging Face course](https://huggingface.co/course/chapter1/1).

 ## 7.3 Summary Remark

-Congratulations you have now taken your first steps into deep learning, which is the foundation for state-of-the-art AI solution nowadays.
+Congratulations.
+You have now taken your first steps into deep learning, which is the foundation for state-of-the-art AI solution nowadays.